CIBM-ch/pacsifier/README.md

 - `--queryfile` or `-q`: Specifies the path to the query file (mandatory for `--save` or `--move`).
 - `--config` or `-c`: Specifies the path to the configuration file (mandatory for query/retrieve operations).
 - `--out_directory` or `-d`: Optional.
 Specifies the directory where the information dumps and DICOM images will be saved.
+- `--resume`: Resume extraction by skipping already downloaded series.
+When enabled, PACSIFIER will check if a series directory already contains DICOM files and skip downloading them again.

 ### Additional Notes:
 - The command will download DICOM images by default to the directory specified with `--out_directory`.
 If not provided, it defaults to a `data` folder within the project.